John Rae (explorer): Gulf of Boothia

 In 1830, John Ross had also been told that the Gulf of Boothia was a bay.
-He sailed partway up the east coast of the Gulf, but has soon turned back because he needed to make preparations for winter.
+He sailed partway up the east coast of the Gulf, but soon turned back because he needed to make preparations for winter.
 He became one of the first Europeans to winter in the high Arctic without the aid of a depot ship.
 By December he had learned how to build igloos, which he later found warmer than European tents.

 Rae's second journey began on 5 April 1847.
 He crossed to Committee Bay, travelled up its west coast for four days and then headed west across the base of the Simpson Peninsula to Pelly Bay.
 He went north and from a hill thought he could see Lord Mayor Bay, on the west side of the Gulf of Boothia, where John Ross had been trapped in ice from 1829 to 1833.
 He circled much of the coast of the Simpson Peninsula and returned to Repulse Bay.
 His third journey began on 13 May 1847.
 He crossed from Repulse Bay to Committee Bay and went up the east coast hoping to reach the Fury and Hecla Strait, which William Edward Parry's men had seen in 1822.
 The weather was bad and they began to run short of food.
 On 28 May, Rae turned back at a place he called Cape Crozier which he thought was about 25 mi south of the strait.

 He left Repulse Bay on 12 August, when the ice broke up, and reached York Factory on 6 September 1847.
 He soon left for England and Scotland.
 Although he had not reached Simpson's furthest-east, he had reduced the gap to less than 100 mi.